 14. The success of Plaintiff's brand has resulted in significant counterfeiting and infringement.
-Consequently, Plaintiff has identified numerous marketplace listings on e-commerce platforms such as, but not limited to, Alibaba, Amazon, eBay, Newegg, Shopify, Walmart and Wish including the Defendant Aliases, which have been offering for sale, selling, and exporting illegal products to consumers in this Judicial District and throughout the United States.
-Defendants have persisted in creating the Defendant Aliases.
+Consequently, Plaintiff has identified numerous marketplace listings on e-commerce platforms such as, but not limited to, Alibaba, AliExpress, Amazon, DHgate, eBay, and Wish including the Defendant Aliases, which have been offering for sale, selling, and exporting illegal products to consumers in this Judicial District and throughout the United States.
+Defendants have persisted in creating new Defendant Aliases.
 E-commerce sales, including e-commerce Internet Stores like those of Defendants, have resulted in a sharp increase in the shipment of unauthorized products into the United States.
 See Exhibit 2, Department of Homeland Security, Fiscal Year 2019 Seizure Statistics Report.
-According to Customs and Border Patrol's ("CBP") report, over 90% of all CBP intellectual property seizures were smaller international mail and express shipments (as opposed to large shipping containers).
+According to a report by U.S. Customs and Border Protection ("CBP"), over 90% of all CBP intellectual property seizures were smaller international mail and express shipments (as opposed to large shipping containers).
 Id.
 Approximately 85% of CBP seizures originated from mainland China and Hong Kong.
 Id.
 Counterfeit and pirated items account for billions of dollars in economic losses, resulting in tens of thousands of lost jobs for legitimate businesses and broader economic losses, including lost tax revenue.